Decline Stage of the Product Life Cycle – How to Handle It

-The introduction stage of the cycle is the launching stage.
-The product has just been introduced to the market, the growth in sales isn't significant as it takes time for people to test it.
+- The introduction stage of the cycle is the launching stage.
+The product has just been introduced to the market, and the growth in sales isn't significant as it takes time for people to test it.
 The competitors are not so fierce yet.
 It gives the company many chances to set a monopoly.

 As we can see in the table below, the basic strategy for managing the product in a decline stage is to maintain it at minimum cost and eliminate the advertising and sales promotions.
 Sounds not quite a path to success, right?